Agnostic Characterization of Interference in Randomized Experiments: Examples

 \subsection{Social Networks and the Decision to Insure}

-We analyze an experiment that was originally described in \cite{cai2015social}, quoting first a summary of the experiment from \cite{choi2021randomization}: \begin{quote} In an experiment described in \cite{cai2015social}, rural farmers in China were randomly assigned to information sessions where they would be given the opportunity to purchase weather insurance.
-The sessions were randomized to give either high or low levels of information about the insurance product.
-First round sessions were held three days before second round sessions, so that first round attendees would have opportunity for informal conversations with their second round friends, in which they might share their opinions about the insurance product.
+We analyze an experiment that was originally described in \cite{cai2015social}, and re-analyzed in \cite{gao2023causal}.\footnote{data available at \texttt{https://www.openicpsr.org/openicpsr/project/113593/version/V1/view}} In this experiment, rural farmers were randomized to receive high or low information regarding a crop insurance product, with opportunity to purchase the product at the end of the information session.
+Before attending their assigned sessions, the farmers could communicate informally with others who had attended earlier sessions (sessions were administered in two rounds, with a three day gap between them), allowing for sharing of information through social contacts.
 Social network information was elicited, with the farmers instructed to list 5 close friends with whom they specifically discussed rice production or financial issues.

-The goal of the experiment was to broadly demonstrate the importance of information sharing, by measuring its effects in a randomized setting.
-One of the conclusions of \cite{cai2015social} was that the decision to purchase insurance was affected not only by a farmer's own treatment assignment, but also by that of their friends; specifically, farmers assigned to a second round low-information session were more likely to purchase insurance if more of their listed friends in the first round were assigned to a high-information session. \end{quote}
+Farmers assigned to a second round low-information session were more likely to purchase insurance if more of their listed friends in the first round were assigned to a high-information session.

-In the original analysis of the experiment, the unit outcomes were assumed to depend only on the information received by themselves and their listed friends.
-To justify this assumption, a subjective argument was made that the three day gap between information sessions was too short for information to travel more than one hop on the observed social network.
+Table \ref{table: cai} in the supplement shows results from the original regression analysis of \cite{cai2015social}, which found that for farmers assigned to to low information sessions, each friend assigned to a first round high-information session caused an 8.9\% increase in insurance purchasing rates (95\% CI: [4.5\%, 13.2\%]).
+In their analysis, it was assumed that a unit's outcome depends only on the information received by themselves and their listed friends.
+To justify this assumption, a subjective argument was made that the three day gap between information sessions was long enough for information to reach direct friends, but too short for information to diffuse across an entire village.